Royal Palaces of Abomey

 Architecture and Design

-The architecture of the Royal Palaces of Abomey is a captivating blend of traditional African styles and European influences.
-The palaces are made of clay and wood, with intricately carved columns and doorways.
-The roofs are adorned with decorative motifs, showcasing the craftsmanship and attention to detail of the artisans who built them.
+The architecture of the Royal Palaces of Abomey is a unique blend of traditional African styles.
+Constructed primarily from clay and wood, the structures feature intricately carved columns and doorways.
+The roofs are decorated with motifs that highlight the artisans’ craftsmanship.

 Best Time to Visit